docker/docs/desktop/extensions.md

 > Docker Extensions that are not in the Marketplace haven't been gone through a review process by Docker.
 > Extensions can install binaries, invoke commands and access files on your machine.
 Installing them is at your own risk.

-To install an extension which is not present in the Marketplace, you can use the Extensions CLI that is bundled as part of Docker Desktop.
+To install an extension which is not present in the Marketplace, you can use the Extensions CLI that is bundled with Docker Desktop.

 In a terminal, type `docker extension install IMAGE[:TAG]` to install an extension by its image reference and optionally a tag.
-Use the `-f` or `--force` flag to not prompt for confirmation.
+Use the `-f` or `--force` flag to avoid interactive confirmation.

 Go to the Docker Dashboard to see the new extension installed.